Asymptotic Performance of Time-Varying Bayesian Optimization: Background and Core Assumptions

 \paragraph{Acquisition Function.} A new observation collected at time $t_{n+1}$ must allow the TVBO algorithm to improve the accuracy of the surrogate model~(exploration) while simultaneously getting a function value close to what is thought to be $\max_{\bm x \in \mathcal{S}} f(\bm x, t_{n+1})$~(exploitation).
-To do so, an acquisition function $\varphi_{n} : \mathcal{S} \times \mathcal{T} \to \mathbb{R}$ (computed using the GP surrogate conditioned on $\mathcal{D}_n$) that trades off exploration and exploitation is maximized, such that $\bm x_{n+1} = \argmax_{\bm x \in \mathcal{S}} \varphi_n(\bm x, t_{n+1})$.
+To do so, an acquisition function $\varphi_{n} : \mathcal{S} \times \mathcal{T} \to \mathbb{R}$ (computed using the GP surrogate conditioned on $\mathcal{D}$) that trades off exploration and exploitation is maximized, such that $\bm x_{n+1} = \argmax_{\bm x \in \mathcal{S}} \varphi_n(\bm x, t_{n+1})$.

-\paragraph{Asymptotic Performance.} The optimization error of a TVBO algorithm at time $t_i$ is measured by the instantaneous regret $r_i = f(\bm x^*_i, t_i) - f(\bm x_i, t_i)$, where $\bm x^*_i = \argmax_{\bm x \in \mathcal{S}} f(\bm x, t_i)$.
+\paragraph{Asymptotic Performance.} The optimization error of a TVBO algorithm at time $t_i$ is measured by the instantaneous regret $r_i = f(\bm x^*_i, t_i) - f(\bm x_i, t_i)$, where $\bm x^*_i = \argmax_{\bm x \in \mathcal{S}} f(\bm x, t_i)$ and $\bm x_i = \argmax_{\bm x \in \mathcal{S}} \varphi(\bm x, t_i)$.
 This instantaneous regret is aggregated over a time horizon $n$ to form the cumulative regret $R_n = \sum_{i = 1}^n r_i$.
 A BO algorithm has the no-regret property if it verifies $\lim_{n \to \infty} R_n/n = 0$, which is equivalent to ensuring that, asymptotically, the algorithm globally maximizes the black box $f$.
-So far, there exists a single lower regret bound in the TVBO literature (see~\cite{bogunovic2016time}) and it claims that, under restrictive assumptions, a TVBO algorithm does not have the no-regret property (i.e., $R_n \in \Theta(n)$).
-Some sublinear upper regret bounds are derived by~\cite{zhou2021no, deng2022weighted} but in a setting very different from the one usually considered in TVBO, since it assumes the variational budget of $f$ to be finite (i.e, $f$ becomes asymptotically static).
+So far, there exist a single lower bound and two upper bounds on $R_n$~\citep{bogunovic2016time, brunzemaevent} for TVBO algorithms that use a particular kernel $k$.
+All these bounds show a linear cumulative regret (i.e., $R_n \in \Theta(n)$).
+Other upper bounds on $R_n$ are derived in another line of work, under frequentist assumptions\citep{zhou2021no, deng2022weighted, hong2023optimization, iwazaki2024near}.
+These bounds scale sublinearly (i.e., $R_n \in o(n)$), but require the variational budget of $f$ to be bounded.
+This is equivalent to assuming that $f$ becomes asymptotically static, which is a very restrictive assumption.